Honeywell International (NYSE:HON) Releases Q3 2021 Earnings Guidance

-Honeywell International (NYSE:HON) updated its third quarter 2021 earnings guidance on Friday.
+Honeywell International (NYSE:HON) issued an update on its third quarter 2021 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $1.970-$2.020 for the period, compared to the Thomson Reuters consensus estimate of $2.010.
 The company issued revenue guidance of $8.50 billion-$8.80 billion, compared to the consensus revenue estimate of $8.70 billion.Honeywell International also updated its FY 2021 guidance to $7.950-$8.100 EPS.

-Honeywell International (NYSE:HON) last issued its earnings results on Thursday, July 22nd.
-The conglomerate reported $2.02 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.94 by $0.08.
-The business had revenue of $8.09 billion during the quarter, compared to analysts’ expectations of $8.66 billion.
+Honeywell International (NYSE:HON) last posted its quarterly earnings results on Thursday, July 22nd.
+The conglomerate reported $2.02 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.94 by $0.08.
+The business had revenue of $8.09 billion for the quarter, compared to analyst estimates of $8.66 billion.
 Honeywell International had a net margin of 14.65% and a return on equity of 29.44%.
-The company’s revenue for the quarter was up 8.2% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $1.26 EPS.
-On average, equities research analysts forecast that Honeywell International will post 8.1 earnings per share for the current year.
+The firm’s revenue for the quarter was up 8.2% on a year-over-year basis.
+During the same quarter last year, the business posted $1.26 EPS.
+On average, research analysts expect that Honeywell International will post 8.1 EPS for the current year.

-HON has been the topic of several recent analyst reports.
-Royal Bank of Canada boosted their price objective on Honeywell International from $227.00 to $231.00 and gave the stock a sector perform rating in a report on Monday, July 26th.
-Deutsche Bank Aktiengesellschaft raised their target price on Honeywell International from $245.00 to $251.00 and gave the stock a buy rating in a report on Monday, July 26th.
-Robert W. Baird lifted their target price on Honeywell International from $247.00 to $251.00 and gave the company an outperform rating in a research report on Monday, July 26th.
-Finally, Barclays boosted their price target on Honeywell International from $245.00 to $253.00 and gave the company an overweight rating in a research note on Monday, July 26th.
-Five investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus target price of $231.62.
+HON has been the subject of several research reports.
+Morgan Stanley dropped their price objective on shares of Honeywell International from $246.00 to $229.00 and set an equal weight rating for the company in a research note on Thursday.
+Robert W. Baird increased their price objective on shares of Honeywell International from $247.00 to $251.00 and gave the company an outperform rating in a research note on Monday, July 26th.
+Barclays increased their price objective on shares of Honeywell International from $245.00 to $253.00 and gave the company an overweight rating in a research note on Monday, July 26th.
+Wells Fargo & Company initiated coverage on shares of Honeywell International in a research note on Thursday.
+They issued an equal weight rating and a $229.00 price objective for the company.
+Finally, Deutsche Bank Aktiengesellschaft increased their price objective on shares of Honeywell International from $245.00 to $251.00 and gave the company a buy rating in a research note on Monday, July 26th.
+Six analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has an average rating of Buy and a consensus target price of $230.21.

-In other news, CEO Darius Adamczyk sold 28,571 shares of Honeywell International stock in a transaction that occurred on Monday, August 30th.
-The shares were sold at an average price of $231.97, for a total transaction of $6,627,614.87.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CEO Que Dallara sold 10,759 shares of the business’s stock in a transaction on Tuesday, August 10th.
-The shares were sold at an average price of $231.28, for a total transaction of $2,488,341.52.
-Following the transaction, the chief executive officer now directly owns 3,495 shares of the company’s stock, valued at approximately $808,323.60.
+In other Honeywell International news, CEO Que Dallara sold 10,759 shares of the firm’s stock in a transaction on Tuesday, August 10th.
+The shares were sold at an average price of $231.28, for a total value of $2,488,341.52.
+Following the completion of the sale, the chief executive officer now directly owns 3,495 shares in the company, valued at $808,323.60.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Darius Adamczyk sold 28,571 shares of the firm’s stock in a transaction on Monday, August 30th.
+The stock was sold at an average price of $231.97, for a total transaction of $6,627,614.87.
 The disclosure for this sale can be found here.
-0.44% of the stock is owned by corporate insiders.
+0.44% of the stock is owned by company insiders.

-A hedge fund recently raised its stake in Honeywell International stock.
-Morgan Stanley lifted its stake in shares of Honeywell International Inc. (NYSE:HON) by 5.3% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 12,135,673 shares of the conglomerate’s stock after purchasing an additional 613,394 shares during the quarter.
-Morgan Stanley owned 1.76% of Honeywell International worth $2,661,961,000 as of its most recent SEC filing.
+An institutional investor recently raised its position in Honeywell International stock.
+Morgan Stanley grew its holdings in shares of Honeywell International Inc. (NYSE:HON) by 5.3% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 12,135,673 shares of the conglomerate’s stock after buying an additional 613,394 shares during the quarter.
+Morgan Stanley owned 1.76% of Honeywell International worth $2,661,961,000 at the end of the most recent reporting period.
 Institutional investors and hedge funds own 75.66% of the company’s stock.

 Honeywell International, Inc is a software industrial company, which offers industry specific solutions to aerospace and automotive products and services.
 It specializes in turbochargers control, sensing and security technologies for buildings and homes; specialty chemicals; electronic and advanced materials; process technology for refining and petrochemicals; and energy efficient products and solutions for homes, business and transportation.